 - If you get stuck, Koinly shows you the relevant info you need which helped me a few times

 Here is the most simple way to calculate your capital gains:

 Start by listing every exchange, wallet, blockchain, and platform that you've used.
 Then, export your transactions.

 On exchanges, there will be a button somewhere to export your transaction history in a CSV file (usually in settings).
 The other way is to create a new API key which will automatically sync everything with Koinly (make sure to do read-only access).

-For your cryptos, all you need is a list of your public wallet addresses since Koinly can pull the info from the blockchain.
+For your cryptos, all you need is a list of your public wallet addresses since Koinly can pull info directly from the blockchain.

 2. Upload Your Transactions Into Koinly

 Once you have your transactions, import it into Koinly.
 Upload your CSV files, paste your public wallet addresses, or enter your API data to automatically sync everything.